 - Toll roads: Toll roads do not play a significant role on Canadian roads; drivers pay tolls on some bridges crossing into the U.S.A and there is one in Nova Scotia.
 In Ontario, 407 Electronic Toll Road (ETR) alleviates the heavy congestion on major corridors between Toronto and outlying areas, especially Hamilton.
 Stopping to pay at a toll booth, however, has been replaced by an automatic system where a photo of your license plate is taken as you merge onto the 407.
 A bill reflecting the distance traveled on the 407 is sent to you later, or applied to your car rental bill.

-- Drinking and driving laws: Driving under the influence of alcohol (DUI) is a serious offense in Canada and can result in a driving suspension, vehicle impounding, or arrest.
+- Alcohol: Driving under the influence of alcohol (DUI) is a serious offense in Canada and can result in a driving suspension, vehicle impounding, or arrest.
 In fact, a DUI charge in Canada, even from many years ago, may result in your being denied entry into the country.
+Canada's blood alcohol standards are very strict.
+It is a criminal offense to drive with a blood alcohol concentration (BAC) of 0.08 percent.
+Those registering a lower BAC are charged under provincial and territorial traffic acts.
 Refrain from drinking and driving when you're in Canada and opt for a taxi or public transportation.
-See more about Drinking and Driving Laws in Canada.

 - In case of an emergency: The Canadian Automobile Association offers roadside assistance in case of a breakdown while driving in Canada.